-The computer on the left could send a message containing an address to the next computer and it would 'know' to pass it on to the next computer.
-The next computer in turn would pass it on until it found its destination computer.
-The fist example was kept simple and it worked!

-Since then millions more computers have been added to the Internet.
-And all computers on the Internet are interconnected.

-Now consider the next diagram that shows how you would connect today:
+The computer on the left could send a message containing an address to the next computer and it would know to pass it on to the next computer.
+That computer, in turn, would pass it on until it found its destination computer.
+The first example was kept simple and it worked!
+Since then millions more computers have been added to the Internet and all computers on the Internet are interconnected Now consider the next diagram which shows how you would connect today:

-If you consider the computer on the left to be a user, they would dial in to their Internet Service Provider (ISP) such as Clear or IHug or any other commercial provider.
-The ISP would then send the message to the Net.
+If you consider the computer on the left to be a user, they would dial in to their Internet Service Provider (ISP) such as Clear or Thug, or any other, commercial provider.
+The 1SP would then send the message to the Net.
 The message carries its own address and finds its way through the Net to the ISP for its destination.
 The next time the destination PC user dials into their ISP, the message is waiting there to be retrieved.
-The Internet is reasonably secure in that the message you send is broken into small packets and they may use different routes through the Net to reach the destination.
+The Internet is reasonably secure, in that the message you send is broken into small packets and they may use different routes through the Net to reach the destination.